Tools for SARS-CoV-2 Research

 SARS-CoV-2 Protein & Antibody Detection by ELISA

-SARS-CoV-2 IgM and IgG Antibody Detection using Peptide Microarrays
+SARS-CoV-2 IgG, IgM and IgA Antibody Detection using Protein or Peptide Microarrays

-In light of the recent coronavirus disease (COVID-19) outbreak, our partners PEPperPRINT and RayBio have developed peptide microarrays based on the SARS-CoV-2 (2019-nCoV) viral genome.
+In light of the recent coronavirus disease (COVID-19) outbreak, our partner RayBio has developed COVID-19-related protein and peptide microarrays.

 SARS-CoV-2 Inhibitor Screening

 With no evidence yet for effective COVID-19 treatments, there is an urgent need for the development of SARS-CoV-2 inhibitors, including vaccines, therapeutic antibodies and small molecular compounds.